kingrice92/Solving-Problems-By-Searching/README.md

 # CSCI6511_Project1
-Repository for search algorithms created for project 1 of CSCI 6511.
+Repository for search algorithms created for project 1 of CSCI 6511 at GW in Spring 2021.

 In order to test the algorithms, make sure that graph.py, aStarSearch.py, uniformCostSearch.py and p1_graph.txt are all in the same directory.
-Navigate to that directory from the terminal and execute the two search methods can be tested by entering the following:
+Navigate to that directory from the terminal and execute the two search methods by entering the following:

 python uniformCostSeach.py